Israel history

 A century of conflict would seem to prove that there is no two-state solution and that it would be a dangerous option to pursue.

-A WOMAN walks near the State of Palestine Pavilion at the UN Climate Change Conference COP28 in Dubai, last December.
-In multiple ways, the Arab side has rejected the two-state solution or undermined its application, the writer argues.
+ILLUSTRATIVE: A woman walks near the State of Palestine Pavilion at the UN Climate Change Conference COP28 in Dubai, last in December 2023.

 A trip back to the birthplace of modern Israel this Independence Day: Tel Aviv